ASIMNEUPANE/Nest_js/learing.md

 @ === decoretor is a function
 # DTO === Data transfer Object
 its basically a schema that represent and define how data would be send over network

+ParseIntPipe
+convert the string params to integer and check if its a number

+ParseBoolPipe
+convert the string Query to boolean and check if its a boolean